dssgabriel/master-thesis/src/chapters/2-context.typ

   caption: "Illustration of a race condition" )<race_cond>

-@race_cond shows how two threads A and B can cause a race condition while trying to concurrently update the value of `result`.
+@race_cond shows how two threads, A and B, can cause a race condition while trying to update the value of `result concurrently`.
 Both threads load the same value and increment it before storing it again.
 Thread B overwrites the value stored by thread A without taking into account thread A's changes, therefore losing information and producing the wrong sum.

-In contrast, Rust's ownership rules allow the compiler to notice such race conditions, making it reject the following, equivalent code:
+In contrast, Rust's ownership rules allow the compiler to notice such race conditions, making it reject the following equivalent code:

 #figure(caption: "Multi-threaded vector sum in standard Rust")[
   ```rs